andres20980/kasten-docs/docs/api.md

 The following is a complete specification of the ClusterRestorePoint resource.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_api_blueprintbindings.md
+## Blueprint Bindingsï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Resource Selector
+Example BlueprintBinding Operations
+BlueprintBinding API Type
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+Resource Selector
+Example BlueprintBinding Operations
+BlueprintBinding API Type
+- Resource Selector
+- Example BlueprintBinding Operations
+- BlueprintBinding API Type
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- Blueprint Bindings
+A BlueprintBinding custom resource (CR) is used to automate the assignment of Kanister blueprints to applications.
+Once a BlueprintBinding is created, Veeam Kasten will use it during snapshot, export and restore routines to automatically run a desired blueprint for matching workloads including workloads that are yet to be created in a cluster.
+You can learn more about Kanister blueprints in this section.
+A BlueprintBinding consists of two parts: a reference to a Kanister blueprint and a resource selector.
+For resources that match the selector, Veeam Kasten will automatically use the specified blueprint.
+Warning
+For complete documentation of the BlueprintBinding CR, refer to BlueprintBinding API Type.
+### Resource Selectorï
+The resources portion of the blueprint binding spec indicates which kind of resources this blueprint binding will apply to.
+Note
+For a resource to match the selector, it must meet all the requirements from matchAll and at least one requirement from matchAny (if any).
+A blueprint binding with no requirements is considered invalid.
+Both matchAll and matchAny portions of resources represent a list of resource requirements to meet.
+A single resource requirement can set one of the following constraints:
+- type: selects resources by group, version, resource and name (GVRN) values
+- namespace: selects resources by namespace
+- annotations: selects resources by annotations
+- labels: selects resources by labels
+### Example BlueprintBinding Operationsï
+- Create a Blueprint Binding
+- Update a Blueprint Binding
+- Delete a Blueprint Binding
+### Create a Blueprint Bindingï
+The following example illustrates how to create a blueprint binding which will automatically apply a blueprint to all statefulsets in the group apps that has no custom blueprint annotations.
+### Update a Blueprint Bindingï
+To update a BlueprintBinding, edit the spec portion of a BlueprintBinding CR using your preferred method of submitting resource changes with kubectl.
+E.g. disabled: true can be added to the spec to disable the blueprint binding.
+Once the change is submitted, Veeam Kasten will re-validate the BlueprintBinding and update .status.validation accordingly.
+### Delete a Blueprint Bindingï
+You can delete a BlueprintBinding using the following command.
+### BlueprintBinding API Typeï
+The following is a complete specification of the BlueprintBinding CR.
+© Copyright 2017-2024, Kasten, Inc.
+### latest_api_storagesecuritycontexts.md
+## StorageSecurityContextï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+StorageSecurityContextBinding
+Example of StorageSecurityContext and StorageSecurityContextBindings Usage StorageSecurityContext API Type StorageSecurityContextBinding API Type
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+StorageSecurityContextBinding
+Example of StorageSecurityContext and StorageSecurityContextBindings Usage StorageSecurityContext API Type StorageSecurityContextBinding API Type
+- StorageSecurityContextBinding
+- Example of StorageSecurityContext and StorageSecurityContextBindings Usage
+- StorageSecurityContext API Type
+- StorageSecurityContextBinding API Type
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- StorageSecurityContext
+A StorageSecurityContext custom resource (CR) represents pod security context settings to access target storage to execute backup and restore operations.
+Once the StorageSecurityContext is created and bound to specific storage using StorageSecurityContextBinding, Veeam Kasten will use the parameters set in the StorageSecurityContext for its internal pods, which access bound storage.
+Note
+### StorageSecurityContextBindingï
+StorageSecurityContextBinding binds a StorageSecurityContext to a storage.
+Warning
+Bindings might be one of three types:
+- Volume - binds StorageSecurityContext to a PV.
+- StorageClass - binds StorageSecurityContext to a StorageClass.
+- Provisioner - binds StorageSecurityContext to a Provisioner.
+### Example of StorageSecurityContext and StorageSecurityContextBindings Usageï
+- Create a StorageSecurityContext
+- Create a StorageSecurityContextBinding
+As an example, an NFS storage with the filestore.csi.storage.gke.io StorageClass is used.
+- NFS CSI driver should support VolumeSnapshots
+- NFS CSI driver should support fsGroup
+In this example, only UID and GID are set in the StorageSecurityContext.
+However, if a target storage contains files or directories owned by several different GIDs, SupplementalGroup should also be used to enable Veeam Kasten to read all the data.
+Please note that after the restore, the owner of files and directories will be set to the UID and GID specified in the StorageSecurityContext.
+### Create a StorageSecurityContextï
+The following example illustrates how to create a StorageSecurityContext for NFS storage:
+For complete documentation of StorageSecurityContext CR, please refer to StorageSecurityContext API Type.
+When the StorageSecurityContext is applied, Veeam Kasten will start a pod that reads the target storage with UID=1005 and GID=1006.
+If the target storage contains files owned by other users, which cannot be accessed by the provided UID and GID, Veeam Kasten will fail to complete the Export process.
+### Create a StorageSecurityContextBindingï
+The following example illustrates how to create a StorageSecurityContextBinding to bind the StorageSecurityContext named "sample-storage-security-context" to all storages created with filestore.csi.storage.gke.io Provisioner.
+For complete documentation of StorageSecurityContextBinding CR, please refer to StorageSecurityContextBinding API Type.
+### StorageSecurityContext API Typeï
+### StorageSecurityContextBinding API Typeï
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_profiles.md
 ## Profilesï
 - Veeam Kasten Disaster Recovery